buhikon/UIImageView-Transition/README.md

 UIImageView-Transition
 ======================

-Do you want to show transition animation effect while changing images in your UIImageView?
+Do you want to change images in your UIImageView with the animation?

 ## Usage